-An outline of the content descriptors for this subject can be accessed via: http://victoriancurriculum.vcaa.vic.edu.au/overview/about
+An outline of the content descriptors for this subject can be accessed via: http://victoriancurriculum.vcaa.vic. edu.au/overview/about

-- In Media at Year 9 students are introduced to the major concepts of construction and representation after examining mainstream media products. - Still photography is the first unit covered leading to a study of the silent movie genre. - Students are encouraged through practical exercises to create and exhibit their own products.
+- In Media at Year 9 students are introduced to the major concepts of construction and representation after examining mainstream media products. - Still photography is the first unit covered. - Students are encouraged through practical exercises to create and exhibit their own products.